XRPLF/xrpl-dev-portal/content/references/protocol/transactions/types/xchainaddclaimattestation.md

 ---
 html: xchainaddclaimattestation.html
 parent: transaction-types.html
+seo:
-blurb: Submit proof (attestation) to the destination chain that an event that happened on the source chain.
+    description: Submit proof (attestation) to the destination chain that an event that happened on the source chain.
 labels:
   - Interoperability
 status: not_enabled